43ravens/MEOPeers-2015-06-15/03-tracking.md

 > ## Where Are My Changes? {.callout}
 >
 > If we run `ls` at this point,
-> we will still see just one file called `mars.txt`.
+> we will still see just one file called `plan.txt`.
 > That's because Mercurial saves information about files' history in the special `.hg` directory mentioned earlier so that our filesystem doesn't become cluttered
 > (and so that we can't accidentally edit or delete an old version).